KohlbacherLab/CLAUDIO/README.md

 '.sqcs_structdi.csv', and of module03 ending with '.sqcs_ops.csv' will be summarized here.

 ### Example
-**CLAUDIO** (in full) can be run like this:
+**CLAUDIO** (in full) can be run like this (for example, from the location of this README):
-* with a configuration file with all parameters
+* with a configuration file with all parameters (all non-described parameters in the config file will be filled with default values)
 ```
-python3 claudio.py -c config.txt
+python3 claudio/claudio.py -c config/config.txt
 ```
-* with mostly default parameters and a few set as CLI parameters
+* with a mix of default parameters and a CLI parameters (non-default CLI parameters take precedence)
 ```
-python3 claudio.py -i /home/user/docs/xl_dataset.csv -o /home/user/docs/claudio_outputs
+python3 claudio/claudio.py -i /home/user/me/docs/xl_dataset.csv -o /home/user/me/docs/claudio_outputs
 ```
-* with a configuration file with all parameters and a few overwriting CLI parameters
+* with a configuration file with all parameters and a few CLI parameters (non-default CLI parameters take precedence)
 ```
-python3 claudio.py -c config.txt -t hhsearch -o data/out/full/sample_hhsearch
+python3 claudio/claudio.py -c config/config.txt -i /home/user/me/docs/xl_dataset.csv -o /home/user/me/docs/out/
 ```
+\

-Also, you may return all CLI parameters on the terminal like this:
+Also, you may return all CLI parameter options on the terminal like this:
 ```
-python claudio.py --help
+python claudio/claudio.py --help
 ```

 ## Authors